 The passive consent form is distributed to parents/guardians of high school students informing them of the Survey.
 Parents/guardians return the form only if they do not wish for their child to participate.

 Survey reports are available in district, county, and statewide level.

 Query CHKS is a collaborative project between the California Department of Education (CDE), WestEd, and the Lucile Packard Foundation for Children's Health and its kidsdata.org Web site.
 Query CHKS allows users to generate tables, maps, graphs, and charts comparing key CHKS data among district, county, and with the state.

 Technical Assistance for School Districts

 The CDE contracts with WestEd to assist districts in administering the CHKS and the other two companion surveys.
 WestEd provides training and technical assistance to districts through three regional survey centers, a toll-free phone line at 888-841-7536, free online training, and the CHKS Web site.
-To get more information or to sign up for CHKS, contact your CHKS Regional Survey Center at 1-888-841-7536 or visit CHKS for more information.
+To get more information or to sign up for CHKS, contact your CHKS Regional Survey Center.